 8.4.2.117 Authenticated Mesh Peering Exchange element

 The Local Nonce field contains a nonce value chosen by the mesh STA that is sending the element.
-It is encoded following the conventions from 8.2.2 (Conventions).
+It is encoded as a bit steam following the conventions from 8.2.2 (Conventions).

 The Peer Nonce field contains a nonce value that was chosen by the peer mesh STA or candidate peer mesh STA to which the element is being sent.
-It is encoded following the conventions from 8.2.2 (Conventions).
+It is encoded as a bit stream following the conventions from 8.2.2 (Conventions).

 Instruct the editor to modify section 8.6.8.24 as indicated: